 Leonard Ravenhill (1907–1994), English evangelist and author of Why Revival Tarries

 Welcome.
 This website is geared towards promoting sound doctrines and practices for the Christian life, based on sound interpretations of the Bible.
-Please explore the links above to discover more about growing to maturity in your understanding of God and His Word.
+Below are several books written to equip the Church for efficient Christian living.

 If you were to ask most believers what is the toughest part of being a Christian, they would most likely respond in one of the following ways: resisting temptation, loving one’s enemies, or enduring pain and suffering.
 Yet, according to J. L. Moore, the most challenging thing for Christians to do is to obey the most practical command Jesus gave to His disciples.